By Johanna Isaacson

 In The Lighthouse this “negative individuality” appears as a guard against anything soft or feminine in the men themselves, their environment, or their labor.
 And yet this feminine excess crashes in waves against the phallic lighthouse that Wake and Winslow strain to preserve even as it erodes their psychic integrity.
 Immediately upon arriving at their worksite it becomes evident that the bulk of the labor Wake and Winslow must do is reproductive –primarily cooking, cleaning, and tending to the light.
-In order to disguise the feminine quality of this work, the men turn it into a sadistic power play, with Wake demeaning Winslow and rhetorically compensating for his diminished position with tall tales and self-mythologizing.
+To disguise the feminine quality of this work, the men turn it into a sadistic power play, with Wake demeaning Winslow and rhetorically compensating for his diminished position with tall tales and self-mythologizing.
 More than a fantasy of a world without women, this is a fantasy of a world without what are imagined to be feminine qualities.
 This pact of exclusion drives the men into a contest to relegate one another to a feminized position.
 As Wake is the boss, he at first gets the upper-hand, forcing Winslow to repeat his cleaning efforts over and over, always finding them inadequate.
 The gendered, racialized nature of the humiliation becomes explicit as Winslow asserts, “I never intended to be no housewife or no slave.”
 Wake responds by doubling down on his treatment of Winslow as a housewife, a lazy worker, and, implicitly effeminate or gay.

 You lying job.
 Tis begrimed and be-dammed, Unwashed, unwiped and bestained…You swab it again and you swab it proper.
 Suck off every speck of rust til all those nails sparkle like a sperm whale’s pecker.

 In The Lighthouse, no reproductive labor or activity can occur without passing through a gendered gauntlet.
-Even Wake’s sleep and walking is roughed up by his constant aggressive farting, a form of taking up space and marking territory.
+Even Wake’s sleep and waking is roughed up by his constant aggressive farting, a form of taking up space and marking territory.

 Yet, Wake and Winslow do not seem to have much to do but reproductive labor.
 In response, they create their own Sisyphean conditions as they strive to keep excessive, luxuriant, feminized forces at bay.
 There are no women on the island, except for in dreams.
 However, in an interview with Vox Eggers notes that he conceives of Winslow’s fantasy mermaid and the sea itself as the film’s two female characters and the most powerful.
 In the end these feminized forces prevail leaving both Wake and Winslow: “forgotten to any man, to any time, forgotten to any god or devil, forgotten even to the sea,” as Wake had predicted in a majestically florid curse.

 The film returns over and over to the relentlessness of these forces.
 The mermaid appears increasingly frequently in Winslow’s foggy psyche, luring him out to a roiling sea.
-She sucks him in with tentacled extrusions and a vaginal slit in her tail; she repells him with a shrill scream.
+She sucks him in with tentacled extrusions and a vaginal slit in her tail; she repels him with a shrill scream.
 The beacon itself has qualities of this excess.
 Wake asserts he is “married” to the light and Winslow soon discovers that Wake has some indescribable erotic relationship with the entity.
 After seeing Wake writhing naked in the lighthouse window Winslow sneaks up to try to observe more closely.
 There he sees traces of a squelching, chittering alien.
 A tentacle writhes.

 These Lovecraftian elements draw attention to not only the gendered dynamics of the film but the implications for thinking about race– both in this film and in the logic of negative solidarity that Read outlines.
 As Annalee Newitz argues, the Lovecraftian monster always signifies a simultaneous desire and fear of racial mixing and impurity.
 That is, Lovecraft’s grotesque, seductive, tentacled creatures are not only meant to signify a fear of the racial other, but a fear of white desire for this racial other.